 Wallace received his Ph.D. from UC Berkeley.
-Over the course of his career, he served as a consultant on South Asia to a member of the US Senate Foreign Relations Committee, the US Attorney General’s Office, defense lawyers, and other agencies in North America and has received five Smithsonian funded awards for national election studies in India.
-He twice served as a consultant to the U.S. government in Washington, DC on India.
+Over the course of his career, he served as a consultant on South Asia to a member of the US Senate Foreign Relations Committee, the US Attorney General’s Office, defense lawyers, and other agencies in North America.
+He also received five Smithsonian funded awards for national election studies in India and twice served as a consultant to the U.S. government in Washington, DC on India.

-He often lectured throughout India, almost on an annual basis.
-His research in India included a term as a Senior Fulbright Research Fellow, and funding from the Ford Foundation, the American institute of Indian Studies and various government and non-government groups in India.
+He lectured throughout India almost on an annual basis.
+His research there included a term as a Senior Fulbright Research Fellow, funding from the Ford Foundation, the American institute of Indian Studies, various government groups, and non-government groups in India.

-Until the day of his death he continued to teach, played tennis three times a week, and was a loving husband and father.
+Until the day of his death he continued to teach, played tennis three times a week, and served as a loving husband and father.
 Dr. Wallace passed away at his home on February 22, 2020.

-The College named its teaching award in his memory in June 2020, with the permission of his children, Steve and Lisa, and the first award in his name will be bestowed at the end of the 2020-2021 Academic Year.
+The College named its teaching award in his memory in June 2020, with the permission of his children, Steve and Lisa.
+The first award in his name will be bestowed at the end of the 2020-2021 Academic Year.

 If you would like to help support this endowed award and continue to honor the life and legacy of Dr. Paul Wallace, you may make a donation via our Give Direct program for Honors.